fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Pipelines/CERTOMICS-Pipeline/index.md

 ## Pipeline Overview
 The pipeline is structured into three main processes: handling 10x data and libraries, performing core secondary analysis, and running quality control.
 The key feature of the pipeline is its ability to detect CAR-positive cells by incorporating a dedicated reference processing step.
 For this step, the user simply provide a CAR sequence file `.fasta` and CAR annotation file `.gtf`, for which CAR+ cells should be detected.
 For detailed explanation see: [References](https://fraunhofer-izi.github.io/Living-Drugs-Wiki/Home/Pipelines/CERTOMICS-Pipeline/Documentation/reference_building/).
 Common CAR sequences and annotation information can be found in our [Resource](https://fraunhofer-izi.github.io/Living-Drugs-Wiki/Home/Resources/).

-- `Workflow: HANDLE_REFERENCES` - Generates custom reference files for  CellRanger based on the sequencing libraries (GEX, VDJ, ADT) and the CAR construct (FASTA, GTF) given.
+- `Workflow: BUILD_CUSTOM_REFERENCE` - Generates custom reference files for  CellRanger based on the sequencing libraries (GEX, VDJ, ADT) and the CAR construct (FASTA, GTF) given.
-- `Workflow: RUN_SECONDARY_ANALYSIS` - Executes CellRanger multi and generates a merged, annotated Seurat object, and computes CAR-specific quality control metrics, with results summarized in a dedicated webpage.
+- `Workflow: SECONDARY_ANALYSIS ` - Executes CellRanger multi and generates a merged, annotated Seurat object, and computes CAR-specific quality control metrics, with results summarized in a dedicated webpage.
-- `Workflow: RUN_QUALITY_CONTROL` - Conducts quality control assessments
+- `Workflow: QUALITY_CONTROL ` - Conducts quality control assessments
 using FASTQC (v0.12.1) FASTQ Screen (v0.15.3), and a custom multi-modal MultiQC (v1.24.1) module evaluate quality and composition of a multi-modal single-cell sequencing experiment.